hiki-t/aisf24_solo_project/_sources/intro.md

 enabling efficient reuse of learned representations.

 However, two challenges hinder interpretability:
-1. <b>Polysemanticity</b>: A single neuron can encode multiple unrelated features, making it difficult to map neurons to specific concepts.
+1. <b>Polysemanticity</b>: A single neuron can encode multiple unrelated features, making it difficult to map neurons to specific concepts or features.
 2. <b>Superposition</b>: More features can be represented than there are neurons available by encoding multiple features in a compressed manner (Elhage et al., 2022).
 Superposition occurs when features are sparsely represented, allowing efficient but entangled storage of information.

 To overcome these challenges,
 researchers have developed <b>Sparse Autoencoders</b> (Bricken et al., 2023),
-a technique designed to disentangle polysemantic and superposed representations into <b>monosemantic</b> ones—where a single neuron corresponds to a single feature, enhancing interpretability.
+a technique designed to disentangle polysemantic and superposed representations into <b>monosemantic</b> ones — where a single neuron corresponds to a single feature, enhancing interpretability.

 </details>